 The Investment Manager uses indicators 3 and 13 in relation to GHG Intensity and board gender diversity as indicators of sustainability to assist in qualifying an investment as a Sustainable Investment.
 One of the pathways requires an issuer to be considered as an operational peer group leader to qualify as a Sustainable Investment.
-This requires scoring against the indicator in the top 20% relative to the Benchmark.
+This requires scoring against the indicator in the top 20% relative to the Benchmark as detailed further in the answer above to the question, "What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives"?